-Faculty who were tenured and who are rehired as faculty will be rehired with tenure. - Persons who are rehired will not lose credit for previous years of service, and will have the same fringe benefits as current employees. - Any faculty member removed during a Financial Crisis may be appointed as an adjunct faculty member, and will be entitled to continuation of at least these prerogatives: access to library, parking, computing, cultural, and recreational facilities afforded non-removed faculty; status as graduate faculty; use of granting and contract offices.
-Regular full- and part-time non-union staff who are removed will be afforded similar prerogatives. - 4) Faculty and staff who are removed are eligible to receive health insurance at rates available to them under COBRA. - Eligibility for employee education programs and tuition reduction incentive programs will continue for at least three years after removal. - 11.
-Removal of tenured faculty must be approved by the Board of Control. - 12.
-A tenured faculty member who is removed during a financial crisis has a right to a hearing before the University Academic Tenure Committee (or its designated alternate). - a.
+Faculty who were tenured and who are rehired as faculty will be rehired with tenure.

+Persons who are rehired will not lose credit for previous years of service, and will have the same fringe benefits as current employees.

+- Faculty members removed during a state of Financial Stress will at their request be appointed as adjunct faculty members, and will be entitled to continuation of at least these prerogatives: access to library, parking, computing, cultural, and recreational facilities afforded non-removed faculty; status as graduate faculty; use of granting and contract offices.
+Regular full- and part-time non-union staff who are removed will be afforded similar prerogatives. - 4) Faculty and staff who are removed are eligible to receive health insurance at rates available to them under COBRA. - 5) Eligibility for employee education programs and tuition reduction incentive programs will continue for at least three years after removal. - 13.
+Removal of tenured faculty must be approved by the Board of Control. - 14.
+A tenured faculty member who is removed during a state of Financial Stress has a right to a hearing before the University Academic Tenure Committee (or its designated alternate). - a.
 A written request for a hearing must be filed within 30 days from the date of initial notice of removal.
 A copy of the request must be filed at the same time with the Provost. - b.
-The request for a hearing must include either or both of the following: - A citation of the specific Financial Crisis procedure(s) which the member thinks have been violated; - A summary of information that the member thinks is either new, or was not considered by the Reconfiguration Committee in its deliberations. - c.
+The request for a hearing must include either or both of the following: - A citation of the specific Financial Stress procedure(s) which the member thinks have been violated; - A summary of information that the member thinks is either new, or was not considered by the Reconfiguration Committee in its deliberations. - c.
 The recommendations of the Academic Tenure Committee (or its designated alternate) shall be made to the President through the Provost within 90 days of receipt of the written appeal.
-The report shall indicate whether or not the Financial Crisis procedures have been violated, or whether in the Committee's opinion the information supplied during the hearing should alter the recommendations of the Reconfiguration Committee.
+The report shall indicate whether or not the Financial Stress procedures have been violated, or whether in the Committee's opinion the information supplied during the hearing should alter the recommendations of the Reconfiguration Committee.

-E. Termination of a Financial Crisis
+E. Termination of a State of Financial Stress

-- 1. The President and the Reconfiguration Committee will monitor closely the financial situation of the University during the Financial Crisis.
-The President of the University Senate will report the situation regularly to the Senate. - 2.
-If the President determines that the conditions of Financial Crisis no longer exist, a recommendation for termination will be submitted to the Board of Control. - 3.
-A state of Financial Crisis will cease to exist upon declaration of the Board of Control.
+1. The President and the Reconfiguration Committee will monitor closely the financial situation of the University during the state of Financial Stress.
+The President of the University Senate will report the situation regularly to the Senate.

+- 2. If the President determines that the conditions of Financial Stress no longer exist, a recommendation for termination will be submitted to the Board of Control. - 3.
+A state of Financial Stress will cease to exist upon declaration of the Board of Control.